aseprite/docs/preferences.md

 ## Grid

-**Grid for New Documents**: Edits the default grid for all documents.
+**Grid for New Documents**: Edits the default grid for all new documents.

 **Grid for the Active Document**: Edits the current document grid.